Experimenting With Electricity

 Wondering about the meaning of all this, he contacted the London Electrical Society, to see if they could make sense of these seemingly impossible experimental results.

 Newspapers quickly caught on to the story, calling this new insect Acarus Crossii and inflamed the populace into a frenzy.
 They labeled Crosse a blasphemer, a devil, a mere man who dared to make himself equal to God by seemingly creating life out of nothing.
-People would flood his neighborhood to mock his work, to damage his property, or to perform exorcisms outside his home.
+People subsequently traveled to his neighborhood to mock his work, damage his property, or perform exorcisms outside his home.